 Reviewer #2

-Reviewer 2 expressed concern over the clarity of our goals and statistical methods, namely the potential for a high rate of false positives in the comutation networks.
-It was also unclear to this reviewer why our comutation analysis of the individual KRAS alleles would discover genetic interactions not recorded in previous comutation analyses.
+Reviewer 2 expressed concern for the potential for a high rate of false positives in the comutation networks and asked why our comutation analysis of the individual KRAS alleles would discover genetic interactions not recorded in previous comutation analyses.
 Lastly, this reviewer requested that we provide additional details about the mutations in genes found to have these comutation interactions with KRAS.

 We addressed these concerns as follows: